-Most important of all is getting a video recording of what is said and done at a traffic stop, pedestrian stop, crime scene, or call for assistance.
-A video that captures the point of view of the officer is invaluable as a record of all an officer?s activities.
-It protects officers as well as citizens, holds all parties accountable, and can be introduced as an evidentiary recording in a court of law.
+Obtaining a video recording of events at a traffic stop, pedestrian stop, crime scene, or call for assistance is most important.
+A video that captures the point of view of the officer is invaluable as a record of all an officer’s activities.
+Not only does it protect officers and citizens, but it holds all parties accountable.
+Videos are also introduced as an evidentiary recording in a court of law.
 Put simply, having some kind of recording is always better than having no recording at all.
-And clearly, I would choose the VIEVU over a fixed vehicle cam or handheld camcorder every time.
-Unobtrusive, reliable, and easy to operate, I look forward to the time when every police officer in the country wears a VIEVU whenever on duty.
+I would choose the VIEVU over a fixed vehicle cam or handheld camcorder every time.
+Unobtrusive, reliable, and easy to operate, I look forward to the time when every police officer in the country wears a VIEVU.

-From a personal perspective, I use the LE2 myself to document evidence retrieval in the field.
-The camera works perfectly, providing a time stamped video record of the DVR I?m working on and its location.
-And I?m looking forward to receiving the company?s newest upgrade, the Hi-Def LE3.
+I use the LE2 to document evidence retrieval in the field.
+The camera works perfectly, providing a time-stamped video record of the DVR I’m working on and its location.
+And I’m looking forward to receiving the company’s newest upgrade, the hi-def LE3.

 For more info on VIEVU and their products, check out CEO Ed Primeau’s interview with VIEVU CEO Steve Ward here!